 • AA is a kind of omega-6 that is critical for brain development, cell division, and signaling.

 • DHA is a well-known omega-3 and one of the most critical nutrients for infant development and long-term health.
 Getting enough now (200-300 mg per day), can improve cognitive ability and eye-hand coordination so your child can have a better attention span and be more coordinated.If mom does not consume enough omega-3 EFAs during terms 2 and 3 of her baby’s gestation, what is needed for baby’s brain development comes from mom’s own reserves, a.k.a. “baby brain”.
 Most of us wish for more energy, better focus, and steadier moods, even if we eat well and live healthy.
 Our lives as moms are complex, and it is common to be tired, and to feel overwhelmed.
-Women are more often depressed, anxious, and tired than men, in fact they are depressed twice as often!
-Is it due to the frustrating array of expectations, or because our babies use up all our DHA?
-Omega-3s provide your body with brain fuel and reserves of energy, and some insurance to help combat postpartum depression before it starts.
+Omega-3s provide your body with brain fuel and reserves of energy, and supplementing provides some insurance your are getting enough for yourself and baby.

 If mom gets enough EFAs while pregnant, it is more likely her mental and emotional health during pregnancy and after will be better too!Pregnant for the second or third time?
 The irony is, you’ll likely get less help this time around, although you have more demands with a child or two at home.
 Here is some great news: essential fats can help your young children sleep better so that you can sleep better, too.
 An exploratory pilot study showed that the children on a course of daily supplements of omega-3 had nearly one hour (58 minutes) more sleep and seven fewer waking episodes per night compared with the children taking the corn or soybean placebo.
 An extra hour of our toddlers sleeping?
 Sign me up!